Estimated reading time: 19 minutes

 Three Sisters Blue Mountains Lookout

-The Three Sisters is arguably the most iconic natural formation in the Blue Mountains and a must-visit on any day trip from Sydney.
-These three distinctive sandstone pillars, towering about 900 meters (3,000 feet) above the Jamison Valley, have become the defining image of the region.
+The Three Sisters is arguably the most iconic natural formation in the Blue Mountains and a worth visiting on any day trip from Sydney.
+These three recognizable sandstone pillars, towering about 900 meters (3,000 feet) above the Jamison Valley, have become the defining image of the region.

 The best place to view the Three Sisters is from Echo Point Lookout in Katoomba.
-This well-developed viewing platform offers spectacular panoramic views not only of the rock formation but also of the vast Jamison Valley stretching into the distance.
+This well-developed viewing platform offers spectacular wide views of the rock formation and also of the vast Jamison Valley stretching into the distance.
 Informative signs explain both the geological and cultural significance of the site.

-For an even closer look, follow the short path from Echo Point to Honeymoon Bridge, a walkway that connects to the first of the Three Sisters.
+For an even closer look, follow the short path with Echo Point and Honeymoon Bridge, a walkway that connects to the first of the Three Sisters.
 This gives you a unique perspective and a chance to actually stand on one of these famous rock formations.
-[SOURCE]

 Echo Point can get very busy during peak times (midday on weekends and holidays), so consider visiting earlier in the morning or later in the afternoon for a more peaceful experience and better lighting for photography.